REXPACO ASDI: Joint unmixing and deconvolution of the circumstellar environment by angular and spectral differential imaging: Statistical model of the nuisance

-The modeling of residual star light and noise has a strong impact on the reconstruction of the component of interest $\obj$, as discussed in section \ref{sec:results}.
-In the following of the section, we assume that the object $\obj$ has a negligible impact on the statistical distribution of the nuisance term, i.e., the statistical distribution of the aligned data $\text{p}_V(\data)$ in the absence of disk or exoplanet is identical to the distribution of the residuals $\text{p}_V(\data-\M M\obj)$ obtained when the modeled contribution $\M M\obj$ of the component of interest has been subtracted from the data (the direct model, $\M M$, is presented in section \ref{sec:directmodel}, Eq.(\ref{eq:modeldirect_complet})).
-This assumption is reasonable in high contrast imaging since residual light from the star is the dominant component in the data: the photon noise level is then almost independent of the presence of other sources in the field of view.
-Besides, we introduce in section \ref{sec:jointestim} a strategy to jointly estimate the statistical distribution of the nuisance terms and reconstruct the component of interest.
-This strategy extends the applicability of our modeling to data with signal-dependent perturbations.
+The accuracy of residual star light and noise model has a strong impact on the reconstruction of the component of interest $\obj$, as further discussed in Sect. \ref{sec:results}.
+In the following of this section, we first assume that the object $\obj$ has a negligible impact on the statistical distribution of the nuisance term, i.e., the statistical distribution of the aligned data $\text{p}_V(\data)$ in the absence of disk or exoplanet is nearly identical to the distribution $\text{p}_V(\data-\M M\,\obj)$ of the nuisance component $\V f = \V v - \M M\,\obj$ obtained when the modeled contribution $\M M\,\obj$ of the component of interest has been subtracted from the data $\V v$ (the direct model, $\M M$, is presented in Sect. \ref{sec:directmodel}).
+This assumption is made in order to initiate the estimation of the model parameters, and we introduce in Sects. \ref{sec:nuisancemodelestim}--\ref{sec:joint-estimation} several strategies to jointly estimate the statistical distribution of the nuisance terms and reconstruct the component of interest.
+These joint and iterative strategies significantly enhance the fidelity of the reconstruction by explicitly accounting for the bias induced by the disk on the nuisance model.